Genre: Thriller Warning : Contains upsetting content

 “What now Banjo?”
 Baller smiled.
 “Why the hurry and did you forget something.”
 He gestured to his bare chest laughing.

 “Baller its Tammy.
 Come quick.”
 Baller took one look at Banjo’s face and realized that something was terribly wrong.
-Fear trickled down his spine like ice water.
+Icy fear trickled down his spine.

 “Is your mom here?”